angai4/Predicting_Handwritten_Digits_Using_CNN/README.md

+# Predicting Handwritten Digits Using CNN
-# Building the LeNet5 Architecture
+*Building the Origingal LeNet5 Architecture*

-This repository contains a jupyter notebook that consists of building the original LeNet5 architecture and applying it to the mnist database of handwritten digits.
-This database has a training set of 60,000 examples, and a test set of 10,000 examples.
+## Overview
+This project demonstrates how to build and train the classical convolutional neural network architecture LeNet‑5 for the task of handwritten digit classification (e.g., on the MNIST dataset).
+The notebook Building_The_Original_LeNet5.ipynb walks through the end-to-end process: data loading, model definition, training, and evaluation of results.

 ## Requirements
 - Python 3+
 - Jupyter Notebook
 - NumPy, Keras, TensorFlow

-## Reference
+- GPU is helpful